Industry News

 Wealthy Kenyans, the report said, have shown a strong appetite for rural and coastal properties that have open spaces to allow them an opportunity to spend quality time in places like Kilifi and Mombasa.

-This study been echoed by Knight Frank’s “The Wealth Report 2021”, which says about 20 percent of ultra-high net worth persons are planning to buy a new home this year.
+This study has been echoed by Knight Frank’s “The Wealth Report 2021”, which says about 20 percent of ultra-high net worth persons are planning to buy a new home this year.

-Unlike previously when ultra-high net worth individuals desired to buy homes abroad, the tycoons are now planning to acquire new residences in Kenya followed by the UK, US, South Africa and Canada.
+Unlike previously when ultra-high net worth individuals desired to buy homes abroad, the tycoons are now planning to acquire new residences in Kenya followed by the UK, US, South Africa, and Canada.

 “[This] confirms a clear rise in demand for residential property as wealthy Kenyans look to buy a new home this year, said Knight Frank Kenya managing director Ben Woodhams.